AlonLuboshitz/EpiCRISPROff_/readme.md

 ## Requirements
-The required libraries are listed in `requirements.txt` Do download and install through pip just run `pip install -r requirements.txt`
+The required libraries are listed in `requirements.txt`

+To download and install through pip just run `pip install -r requirements.txt`

 ## Zipped files and GIT LFS
 This repository uses [Git Large File Storage (LFS)](https://git-lfs.github.com/) to manage large files such as `.zip` archives in the following folders: